gitter-badger/ecs/README.md

         ValidateMasks (1, 0);
     }

-    // This method will be called for all new compatible entities. public override void RaiseOnAddEvent (int entity) {
+    // This method will be called for new compatible entities. public override void RaiseOnAddEvent (int entity) {
         if (Entities.Length == EntitiesCount) {
             Array.Resize (ref Entities, EntitiesCount << 1);